 If you're looking for the same sort of workouts as you'd find in your gym's studio, then you may also like to check out Les Mills On Demand.
 You can usually get a free trial of the service for a certain length of time, depending on when you sign up.
 I love that different to my gym classes, you can find cut-down 30 minute versions of the standard 55 minute long releases - although you will need to do one of the cool down videos afterwards for a couple of minutes just to stretch it off as there's no cool down track in the 30 minute versions.

-I use Les Mills On Demand for Pump, Combat and Balance classes and try to do one of each every week, alongside swimming with my son once a week and a session with Julia Buckley via her online gym.
+I use Les Mills On Demand for Pump, Combat and Balance classes and try to do one of each every week, alongside swimming with my son once a week.
 There is no way I could fit this much exercise in if I didn't opt to workout at home, and I'm still doing the same classes and workouts that I would have in the gym.
 The difference is that even all of this equipment put together still doesn't cost the same as a year's gym membership under the new company would have.

 Disclosure: I was provided with samples of the products marked with '' for review purposes.
 As always, my opinions are honest and my own.
 Some of the links in this post may be affiliate links, but rest assured I only recommend products that I think are really great!
 Links marked with ‘**’ are affiliate links.